heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-12-launch-gitkraken-from-your-terminal.md

 ## Terminal

-Create a custom alias named `kraken` by typing the following in your terminal
+Create a custom alias named `kraken` by typing the following in your terminal:

 ```bash
 alias kraken='open -a "GitKraken" --args -p $(pwd)'